kindspirit/better_bind_polyfill/README.md

 ```
 boundFunc = Date.bind(null, '2007');
-new boundFunc;// creates new Date object with current date in the year 2007
+new boundFunc;// creates Date object with current date in the year 2007
 ```

 This will also shim `Function: name` in browsers that support both accessors and `Function.prototype.toString()`.